Print

 Preheat your oven to 350 degrees.
 Add your berries to a 1.5 to 2-quart baking dish along with the lemon zest and juice.
 Gently stir the berries to distribute the zest and juice.

 In the bowl of a stand mixer, or by hand, combine the vegan butter and the sugar.
 Beat them together until the mixture starts to look fluffy then add the vanilla extract and oat milk.
-Mix well before adding the flour, baking powder, salt, and cardamom.
+Mix well then add the flour, baking powder, salt, and cardamom.
 Mix until you have a thick batter.
 Pour the batter over the top of the berries in the baking dish.
 Tap the dish a few times on the counter before putting it in the oven to help remove air bubbles and encourage the batter to settle down over the berries.

 Bake the cobbler for 45-55 minutes or until the top is golden and the juices are bubbling.
 Remove from the oven and cool for at least 20 minutes before serving.